 Hawaii has been on our list forever, but from the East Coast it’s easier and faster to fly to Europe than to Hawaii.
 We can enjoy a long weekend in London or Paris, but this U.S. destination stays out of reach.
 When we finally made Hawaii a top priority, it was worth the 13 hour trip.* We were lucky to have friends and family who’d lived in Hawaii and shared great advice with us.
 Hopefully our experience as first time visitors to Oahu will help you plan your trip.

-Though many visitors spend all their time in the Honolulu area (and there’s plenty there to see!) we recommend splitting your time between the city and the North Shore of Oahu.
+Many visitors spend all their time in the Honolulu area but we recommend splitting your week between the city and the North Shore.
 There is a world of difference between these two locations so spending time at both will give you a good experience on the beautiful and historic island of Oahu.

-Seeing this iconic seascape is a dream come true.
+Seeing this iconic land and seascape is a dream come true.
 How many movies, TV shows, and advertisements have featured the mighty Diamond Head rising behind Waikiki beach?
 So THIS was our first destination.

 The beach is very popular, with kayakers, outrigger canoes, etc. all using the water.
 If you’d like a safer spot to swim, head to the far end, Kūhiō beach, where there’s a protected area for swimmers.

 There are lots of great places to grab lunch.
 Consider bringing a picnic to the beach, and eating in the shade of a banyan tree along the wide beach walkway.